Chicago to increase capacity limits for gyms, stores and restaurants, add mask requirement for diners

 “I know this requirement is a pain in the butt – lets be clear about it – but it’s absolutely necessary to protect you, protect other diners, and protect the employees who are coming to your table,” Lightfoot said.
 “When you leave, whatever you brought in stays, and the workers have to clean up and they’re putting themselves at risk.”

-Ordering must also be limited to tableside only, while service is limited to two hours per party, and each party can include a maximum of six people.
-Restaurants and bars will also be required to retain a customers’ email or phone number for possible contact tracing.
+Ordering must also be limited to tableside only, while service is limited to two hours per party.
+Each party can also include a maximum of six people.
+Restaurants and bars will be required to retain a customers’ email or phone number for possible contact tracing as well.

 Bars, taverns and breweries which don’t serve food were previously barred from allowing dining indoors, but can now open up indoor seating for up to 25 percent capacity.
 They will also be required to either partner with a food provider or allow customers to order food.